pymupdf/PyMuPDF/docs/about.rst

 Performance
 -----------------------------------------------

-To benchmark :title:`PyMuPDF` performance against a range of tasks a test suite with a fixed set of 15 :title:`PDFs` with a total of 3800 pages containing text & images is used to obtain performance timings.
+To benchmark :title:`PyMuPDF` performance against a range of tasks a test suite with a fixed set of :ref:`8 PDFs with a total of 7,031 pages<Appendix4_Files_Used>` containing text & images is used to obtain performance timings.

 Here are current results, grouped by task: